zenml-io/zenml/docs/book/advanced-guide/pipelines/step-metadata.md

 ### Defining Steps with Step Contexts

-Unlike `BaseStepConfig`, you do not need to create a `StepContext` object yourself and pass it when creating the step.
+Unlike `BaseParameters`, you do not need to create a `StepContext` object yourself and pass it when creating the step.
 As long as you specify a parameter of type `StepContext` in the signature of your step function or class, ZenML will automatically create the `StepContext` and take care of passing it to your